 How to Install Home Assistant on Proxmox

-In this tutorial, we’re going to look at how to install Home Assistant on Proxmox so that you can get your own smart home running on Proxmox.
+In this tutorial, we’re going to look at how to set up Home Assistant on Proxmox so that you can get your own smart home running on Proxmox.
+There are technically two different ways to install Home Assistant, and we’re going to look at both below.

-The first way to install Home Assistant on Proxmox is automated, meaning that you run a script and it will walk you through the different options that you can use.
+The first way to is automated, meaning that you run a script and it will walk you through the different options that you can use.
 This is incredibly easy, however, many people don’t feel comfortable running scripts, so we’ll look at how to manually install it as well.

 How to Install Home Assistant on Proxmox